-After more than 18 hours of research and testing, our top pick goes to the HiCoup Oyster Knife.
+After more than 18 hours of research, our top pick goes to the HiCoup Oyster Knife.
 This oyster knife is an absolute dynamo, featuring an ergonomic pakkawood handle, 2.5-inch stainless steel blade, and a full tang construction to perform magic on all types of oyster shells.
 Keep reading to learn about the HiCoup Oyster Knife and five others that met our strict grading criteria.

 Top 6 Best Oyster Knife Reviews

 #1 Oyster Knife By HiCoup